IPA.CONF(5) IPA.CONF(5)

 if_not_reached - if a limit is not reached.

-These subsections determine commands, which should be run if a limit
+These subsections determine commands, which should be run if a limit's

-ipa(8) also informs accounting systems used by limit's rule at startup
+Accounting systems used by limit's rule are informed at startup and

-and shutdown if a limit is reached or is not reached, so if you do not
+shutdown whether a limit is reached or is not reached.
+So if you do

-specify startup and/or shutdown commands for a limit, then some actions
+not specify startup and/or shutdown commands for a limit, then some

 rule <rule-name> {